 It’s essential to recognise that ED is frequently the result of multiple factors working together.
 For instance, a man might have mild physical issues made worse by performance anxiety or stress.
 This combination can create a self-perpetuating cycle if left unaddressed.

 That’s why it’s important not to assume it’s “just in your head.”
-A complete approach that includes physical and psychological evaluation gives you the best chance of recovery.
-Addressing both the physical and mental contributors to ED provides a more sustainable, long-term improvement in sexual health.
+A complete approach that includes physical and psychological evaluation gives you the best chance of understanding what may be contributing to the issue.
+Addressing both physical and psychological factors may help support better long-term outcomes.

 Myth 3: ED Medications Are Addictive

-This is a common concern, but the truth is that ED medications like Sildenafil (found in products such as Kamagra and Viagra) are not addictive.
+This is a common concern, but the truth is that ED medications like Sildenafil are not addictive.
 They do not create dependency or alter brain chemistry like addictive substances do.
 Instead, they temporarily increase blood flow, making it easier to achieve and maintain an erection during sexual stimulation.

 In fact, using ED medication appropriately can often reduce psychological barriers.
 Some men find that after a few positive experiences, their confidence returns, and their reliance on medication may even decrease over time.
 Problems arise only when medications are misused.